kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 which means there is less to “undo” on a failure condition.

-In beta, we intend to introduce support for greater compatibility version skew (specifically, N-3) so that it would be possible to skip-level upgrade a Kubernetes control-plane, by means of:
+In beta, we intend to introduce support for greater compatibility version skew (specifically, N-3) so that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
+For example:

 - (starting point) binary-version 1.28 (compat-version 1.28)
 - upgrade binary-version to 1.31 (compat-version stays at 1.28 - this is our skip-level binary upgrade)